-- Remove the floor cover under the operator's station floor. - Remove the lock nut 2 of the boom raise relief valve located inside the control valve 1. - Slowly loosen adjusting screw 3 until boom start lower.
+- Open the cover. - Remove the lock nut 2 of the boom raise relief valve 1 located inside the control valve. - Slowly loosen adjusting screw 3 until boom start lower.
 The boom will start to lower slowly. - After making sure that the front implement has lowered completely on to the ground, install the lock nut 2. - Make any necessary repairs placing the excavator back into service.